dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

 2. The signer fetches consent messages and shows a warning to user to approve the batch transaction.

-3. Upon receiving the requests, the signer pick all requests without `waitFor` and execute them in parallel.
+3. Upon user approval, the signer executes the requests (the Signer is responsible for handling 'waitFor' in the way below)

-- The signer is responsibled for handling the order of execution and pick next request if they defined `waitFor`
+- Requests without 'waitFor' are executed in parallel immediately
+- Requests with 'waitFor' are only executed if previous-in-line request is successful (response was validated with Canister)
 - If any request failed all the request in queue won't not execute and return with error code `1001`
 - Optional:
-  - The response from canister only have `contentMap` `certificate`, signer doesn't know is the request success or not.
-So signer can use validateCanister to parse the response and get the boolean response which will need another request
+  - The response from canister only includes `contentMap` and `certificate`, so signer knows that the canister received the call request, but not whether the request was sucessfully processed.
+Optionally, transactions can be defined with 'waitFor'.
+These requests are only called if previous-in-line requests were successfully processed.
+Signer checks for the state of the previous-in-line request by making an additional call to validateCanister, after receviing a response, to check if the previous-in-line canister was processed sucessfully or not.
   - **Because the cost of validate response so we recommended developer using this batch transaction keep in mind that your canister should have validation before doing any business logic**

 4. The signer, once it has collected responses from all the transactions, displays a response message to the user, and forwards the response to the relying partner.